coderjonny/react-style-guide/README.md

     ```

   - Comments
-    - Write a comment at the top of the file of who the parent is for the component.
+    - Write a comment at the top of the component if the component belongs to a parent.

 ## Mixins
   - Use more mixins.